MaulingMonkey/jni-bindgen/jni-android-sys/Readme.md

 | ----------------- | ------------- |
 | api-level-28      | Define all android APIs defined in API level 28 or greater
 | force-define      | Define android APIs on non-android targets
-| locally-generate  | Requires the appropriate Android Platform SDK.
-Generate the source code locally instead of using the included version.
-| locally-verify    | Requires the appropriate Android Platform SDK.
-Generate the source code locally, and verify the included version matches.